realworldocaml/book/en/lists-and-patterns.md

 #### Combining list elements with `List.reduce`

 `List.fold`, which we described earlier, is a very general and powerful function.
-Sometimes, hwoever, you want something more that's simpler and thereby easier to use.
+Sometimes, however, you want something more that's simpler and thereby easier to use.
 One such function is `List.reduce`, which is essentially a specialized version of `List.fold` that doesn't require an explicit starting value, and whose